koolphp/koolreport/README.md

 ?>
 ```

-Result of this report can be [preview in here](https://www.koolreport.com/examples/reports/basic/sales_by_customer/index.php).
+Result of this report can be [previewed in here](https://www.koolreport.com/examples/reports/basic/sales_by_customer/index.php).

 # More examples